indrajteotia/RTI/README.md

 # YouTube Redirect to Invidious

-This Chrome extension automatically redirects YouTube URLs from `yu.be` and `www.yy.com` domains to an Invidious instance, `inv.n.net`.
+This Chrome extension automatically redirects YouTube URLs from `youtu.be` and `www.youtube.com` domains to an Invidious instance, `invidious`.
 This can be useful for users who prefer to use Invidious for privacy reasons or to avoid YouTube's tracking and advertisements.

 ## Features

-*   **Automatic Redirection:**  Seamlessly redirects YouTube links from `yu.be/*` and `www.yy.com/watch?v=*` to `inv.n.net/watch?v=*`.
+*   **Automatic Redirection:**  Seamlessly redirects `youtube` to `invidious`.
 *   **Privacy-Focused:**  Utilizes Invidious, an open-source, privacy-respecting front-end for YouTube.
 *   **Lightweight:**  Simple and efficient extension with minimal resource usage.